What Can You Drink On a Carnivore Diet? (Full List)

 Also, if you are new to the carnivore diet, you may experience some unwanted adaptation symptoms similar to the flu.
 Some speculate that this is due to the body’s transition from being a sugar burner to a fat burner and that your body could be expelling too many minerals and electrolytes from your body.

-Both ketogenic and carnivore diet proponents recommend adding bone broth to your diet in order to help replenish much-needed minerals and electrolytes and potentially alleviate some of the flu-like symptoms.
+Both ketogenic and carnivore diet proponents recommend adding bone broth to your diet to help replenish much-needed minerals and electrolytes and potentially alleviate some of the flu-like symptoms.

 Bone broth for those on the pure carnivore diet does not include vegetables like carrots or celery, as some people will say these vegetables have unwanted anti-nutrients and other potentially harmful naturally occurring plant pesticides.